groupvine/gv-doc/features/index.md

   fixed attributes.

+### Scalable & State-of-the-art:

+ * More scalable EW and email engine architecture

-## Consolidated, state-of-the-art development and production platforms
+*  Consolidated, state-of-the-art development and production platforms

-*  More scalable email engine and EW archictures

 *  Comprehensive suite of automated end-to-end tests of all major functions of email engine.